iamvalecia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 36: May 15, 2019 Wednesday

+**Today's Progress**: I searched for answers about my jump animation problem from Day 34.
+I couldn't find one.
+I asked for help avenues but no reply yet.
+I got just a little more done on the game.
+Mostly just a bunch of trial and control-z.

+**Thoughts** I think I wasted time looking for help when I should have just going.

 ### Day 35: May 14, 2019 Tuesday

 **Today's Progress**: I worked some more on my game.
 He's collecting food now.